DeveloperPuneet/CodeCharm/SECURITY.md

 - You’ll be credited (if you want 😎)
 - The fix will be pushed in the next minor release

-Thanks for keeping CodeWhiz secure 💙
+Thanks for keeping CodeCharm secure 💙